Hoxton opens in Williamsburg

 Rooms: While not exactly expansive, the rooms are intimate, cosy, and offer awesome views.
 And well, the philosophy at Hoxton is why hang in your room when there’s a bustling neighbourhood out there to explore.

 Restaurants: There are three main restaurants, including Klein’s, the upscale indoor restaurant that offers classic American and local favourites.
 There’s also Backyard, a casual chill terrace for cocktails, grab-and-go food and ping pong tables, and Summerly, the seasonal rooftop bar and restaurant for cocktails with a view as you recline on day beds.
 The hotel has partnered with the local hospitality group behind Five Leaves, Café Colette, and Union Pool, so you can expect American fare with a nod to the UK, sealed with an unmissable full English breakfast for those who can’t go without.

 In homage to the neighbourhood that inspired this very property, The Hoxton runs a ‘Best of Brooklyn’ programme that offers cool pop-up events and custom, limited edition merchandise created in collaboration with local brands.
 Then there’s ‘The Apartment’ – available to hire for events, parties and weddings – which, as its name suggests, is laid out like a private living space with three interconnecting rooms, and a fully stocked pantry.

-For more detailed information on Cynthia Rowley’s fashion, or for bookings and the best rooms at Hoxton Hotel, please consult your Lifestyle Manager who will be happy to help.
+For more detailed information on Cynthia Rowley’s fashion, or for bookings at Hoxton Hotel in Williamsburg, their recently opened Portland location, and/or Los Angeles property anticipated for 2019, please consult your Lifestyle Manager who will be happy to help.